What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 2. Size and measurement adjectives

-Adjectives of measurement and size are used to describe if someone or something is tall, short, big, long, small, etc.
+Adjectives of measurement and size describe if someone or something is tall, short, big, long, small, etc.

 big, small, tiny, huge